 Looking into Interpreter Profession

-Interpreter from time to time
+Interpreter from Time to Time

 Interpreter’s service was also needed during religious leaders from various areas meeting.
 Interpreters also translated Jewish holy books to different languages.